microsoft/promptflow/docs/how-to-guides/chat-with-a-flow/index.md

 ## Initiating a chat window
 There are two methods to open a chat window: executing the prompt flow CLI command or clicking the `Open test chat page` button when viewing a flow YAML file in the Prompt flow VS Code extension.
-To enable this feature, you need to run `pf config set enable_internal_features="true"`.

 ::::{tab-set}
 :::{tab-item} CLI